edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/route_criteria.md

 <Callout type="important">

-For learning how to define conditional logic and nested rules, see [Conditional Routes](/guides/performance/cdn_as_code/conditional_routes) documentation.
+To learn about defining conditional logic and nested rules, refer to the [Conditional Routes](/guides/performance/cdn_as_code/conditional_routes) documentation.

 </Callout>